danboyce92/BandBountyRebuild/README.md

 Contract state (Early stage, Confirmed, Complete, Expired) Funds Target
 Expiration time / deadline
+List of Bounties

 *Important functions needed-*
 The ability to add funds to a Bounty (contribute)
 The ability to claim a standard ticket
 The ability to claim a vip ticket(max 1)
+Need to create a countdown timer for expiring bounties?

 **Tackle next**
-Figure out AdminOnly situation.
+Figure out AdminOnly situation. ✓
-Create The BountyFactory.
+Create The BountyFactory. ✓
+Before deploying decide on what variables need to be public / which ones need to be accessed by frontend I need a way to convert all wei balances into eth (This can probably be done in front end)

 Once those are resolved move on to Front-end.